gim-projekt-ai/nano-ai/README.md

 This is a tiny (nano) ai program for secondary school project.
-Please do not distribute it or its derivations untill 1st April.
+Please do not distribute it or its derivatives untill 1st April.

 Niewielka sztuczna inteligencja napisana przez uczniów gimnazjum Im.
 Ignacego Domeyki w Warszawie na projekt gimnazjalny.